 There is another diversity within the colors of birds.
 Colors are either iridescent or non-iridescent.
 Non-iridescent colors can be seen from any angle, but iridescent colors such as those on hummingbirds can only be seen from certain angles.

 Although birds of different species have a diversity of colors, birds of the same species can also have different colors depending on where they live.
 Birds that live in shady areas may be different colors from those living in areas with lots of sun.
 This is due to some colors fading in bright sunlight.

 Flight is an adaptation that birds use to move around.
-Birds do not all fly in the same manner however, and use several different methods.
+However, birds do not all fly in the same manner and use several different methods.